 A girl with cancer was hospitalized for months.
-Now healthy, she has a view of her old hospital room from her college dorm.
+Now healthy and in college, she can see her old hospital room from her dorm.

 One evening, in particular, reinforced that belief.
 Maggie had been given a new chemo drug, to which she instantly developed an anaphylactic reaction, meaning her airways began to quickly close.
 Two nurses — one named Charlotte and the other Charlie, who were both in their 20s — immediately sprang into action.

-“They acted really quickly and got adrenaline into her and basically saved her life,” Dorey said, adding that she’s now healthy and in remission.
+“They acted really quickly and got adrenaline into her and, basically, saved her life,” Dorey said, adding that she’s now healthy and in remission.

 At the time, Maggie’s mother was pregnant with their second child.
 After that evening, she and Dorey decided they would name their unborn daughter “Charlotte.”